 Starting any business online is a shrewd move because the company can be managed from a home study or office – in fact, anywhere that has a reliable internet connection.
-Costs involved are incredibly low, requiring just a mid-range computer, an internet connection and a telephone, with perhaps a little more money being spent on printers and stationery.
+Costs involved are incredibly low, requiring just a mid-range computer, an internet connection with cox internet packages, and a telephone, with perhaps a little more money being spent on printers and stationery.

 Starting a business can be, and usually is, a very stressful thing to embark upon, though many startup owners would argue that the freedom of being one’s own boss is compensation enough.
-It requires responsibility and a working knowledge of how 21st century businesses operate.
+It requires responsibility and a working knowledge of how 21st-century businesses operate.
 This means ensuring the company has a good online presence, establishing a brand image and getting to grips with social media platforms, and most of all, learning how to market and promote the business.
 Not to mention, there are plenty of other aspects to figure out too.
 Online reputation management, for instance, that grows from internet reviews, comments, and feedback becomes very crucial.
 Many companies make sure that they hire a reputation management company like Reputation.com to keep up the positive tone regarding their business.
 Likewise, taking care of the financial and transactional aspects of things is also quite important.
 And if your business sells products or services that require subscriptions, you will have to put systems in place that make the overall buying experience smoother for the customer with the help of software solutions (for example, FastSpring).
-For the sole trader attempting to do this all by themselves, it means reading a lot of books and practising to see what works and what doesn’t, or else outsourcing to someone who can do it for them.
+For the sole trader attempting to do this all by themselves, it means reading a lot of books and practicing to see what works and what doesn’t, or else outsourcing to someone who can do it for them.
 However, for the entrepreneur, it is these very challenges that are exciting.